ComradDoge/DogeEU4/README.md

 - French region forts slightyl rearranged
 - Bourboun accepts Occitan culture from the start
 - Crusade on Cursed Letters #2
+- The Mining event and system is slightly changed, manpower is part of the cost now with an option in the event to abandon the event if its to expensive.
+Additionally, if the 1st event fails there is 2nd event to try again but more expensive manpower wise.
+Can only have one mine event chain at a time.
+The % have also been changed
+- The No HRE bookmark is set as default

 Decisions
 - Francia formable no longer appears for the German region people, prestige requirement 75>50, Regensburg removed from requirements